mitranim/wordplay/readme.md

 cancell © M

-raindom © M

-aveilable © M

-dieversion © M
+dieversion (fatal distraction) © M

 abducktion (when you steal a 🦆 ... or a 🦆 steals you) © LR